 A virtual assistant is simply an assistant who works remotely.
 As technological advancements in the 1990s brought reliable internet to more homes, businesses realized they didn't have to bring an employee into the office to get work done, and this led to the first virtual assistants.

-Virtual assistants are especially in demand by entrepreneurs and online businesses that need help but don't want to bring on staff at their location.
+Virtual assistants are especially in demand by entrepreneurs and online businesses that need help but don't want to spend the money on an office space for staff.
 However, many small and mid-size businesses use virtual support, especially for specific tasks, such as social media management.

 How to Start a Virtual Assistant Business

-The first step is to determine the type of service you want to offer and two whom.
+If you decide you want to create a business for your virtual assistant work, the first step is to determine the type of service you want to offer and to whom.
 Will you specialize in a specific task, such as graphic design or bookkeeping?
 Will you focus on a niche market, such as online entrepreneurs or realtors?
-Once you know what you're offering, you'll want to set up your price for services, which can be per hour or you can sell packages designed to recruit long-term clients.
+Once you know what you're offering, you can set up your price for services.
+You may choose to charge by the hour, or you can sell service packages.

-Once you're all set up, you can begin finding clients by contacting your network online and off to let them know about your service.
-Consider setting up a LinkedIn page and/or a website to make it easy for people learn about you.
-Other sources of virtual assistant work are on telecommuting jobs and freelance boards.
+Once you're all set up, you can begin finding clients by contacting your network and searching through online job boards for freelance and telecommuting jobs.
+Consider setting up a LinkedIn page and building a website to make it easy for people to learn about and hire you.

 While virtual support is a great home business idea for assistants, getting virtual help can also be crucial for home business owners seeking to maximize income and facilitate growth.
 As a home business owner, there may come a time at which it's impossible to do everything by yourself.
 And if you're still able to do everything yourself, you may lose the ability to do it all as efficiently and effectively as possible.